yjunechoe/jlmerclusterperm/README.md

 non-parametric statistical test of difference between groups in a time series.
-It is suitable for analyzing **densely-sampled time data** (e.g., eye gaze, EEG) when the research hypothesis is often specified up to the existence of an effect (as predicted by higher-order cognitive mechanisms) but agnostic to the structural details of the temporal event (such as the price moment of an effect’s emergence).
+It is suitable for analyzing **densely-sampled time data** (e.g., eye gaze, EEG) when the research hypothesis is often specified up to the existence of an effect (e.g., as predicted by higher-order cognitive mechanisms) but agnostic to the structural details of the temporal event (e.g., the precise moment of an effect’s emergence).

 CPA formalizes two intuitions about what it means for there to be a difference between groups:

-1)  The countable unit of difference (i.e., a **cluster**) is a contiguous, uninterrupted span of *sufficiently large* (determined via a pre-determined threshold) differences at each time point.
+1)  The countable unit of difference (i.e., a **cluster**) is a contiguous, uninterrupted span of *sufficiently large* differences at each time point (determined via a pre-determined threshold).

-2)  The degree of extremity of a cluster (i.e., the **cluster-mass statistic**) is a measure that is sensitive to the magnitude of the difference, its variability, and the sample size (e.g., the t-statistic).
+2)  The degree of extremity of a cluster (i.e., the **cluster-mass statistic**) is a measure that is sensitive to the magnitude of the difference, its variability, and the sample size (e.g., the t-statistic from a regression).

-In short, the CPA procedure identifies empirical clusters in a time series and tests the significance of the cluster-mass statistics against bootstrapped permutations of the data which simulates sampling from the null.
+In short, the CPA procedure identifies empirical clusters in a time series and tests the significance of the cluster-mass statistics against bootstrapped permutations of the data simulating the null.

-`jlmerclusterperm` is an interface to CPA which supports both wholesale and piecemeal approaches to conducting a CPA.
-See the [Articles](https://yjunechoe.github.io/jlmerclusterperm/articles/) page on the [package website](https://github.com/yjunechoe/jlmerclusterperm) for in-depth tutorials and case study vignettes.
+`jlmerclusterperm` is an interface to a regression-based CPA which supports both wholesale and piecemeal approaches to conducting a CPA.
+See the
+[Articles](https://yjunechoe.github.io/jlmerclusterperm/articles/) page
+on the [package website](https://github.com/yjunechoe/jlmerclusterperm) for tutorials and case studies.

 ## Installation and usage